An ongoing evolution of consciousness

 The need for involution preceding evolution

 If we see in the biological evolution a gradual emergence of consciousness, that consciousness should first have involved itself.
-To use a perhaps over simplistic metaphor: a magician cannot produce a rabbit out of a hat if he has not hidden that rabbit inside the hat beforehand: every Big Bang explosion must have been preceded by an equally big "implosion".
+To use a perhaps over simplistic metaphor: a magician cannot produce a rabbit out of a hat if he has not hidden that rabbit inside the hat beforehand.
 Similarly, consciousness cannot emerge out of matter if it has not involved itself into matter first.
 In other words, an involution of consciousness must have preceded the evolution, and this is how the Indian tradition visualises the process of manifestation as a whole.
-According to the Indian tradition, the divine consciousness of Brahman first manifests or projects this physical world out of itself and only then, within it, the gradual re-evolution of its consciousness can begin to take place.
+According to the Indian tradition, there is not so much a personal God who has created the world in one go, "ready-made", exactly the way it is at present, but there is rather a divine conscious existence which first manifests or projects the physical world out of itself and then, within it, begins to re-emergence, very gradually, producing in the process what we can now look back on and describe as Darwin's evolution .

 The basic process of involution and evolution could then be depicted as in figure 1.